 Sources of Information

 Most of the information in this report was collated from the Social Security Programs Throughout the World survey conducted by the International Social Security Association (ISSA) under the sponsorship of the U.S. Social Security Administration (SSA).
 This information was supplemented by data collected from the ISSA's Developments and Trends Annual Survey.
 Empirical data were also provided by numerous social security officials throughout the world.
-(Countries that responded to the survey are listed in Box 1.)
-Important sources of published information include the ISSA Documentation Center; the legislative database of the International Labour Office; and official publications, periodicals, and selected documents received from social security institutions.
-Information was also received from the Organization for Economic Cooperation and Development, the Asian Development Bank, the World Bank, and the International Monetary Fund.
+(For a listing of countries and jurisdictions that responded to the survey, see Box 1.)
+Important sources of published information include the ISSA Documentation Service; the legislative database of the International Labour Office; and official publications, periodicals, and selected documents received from social security institutions.
+Information was also received from the Organisation for Economic Co-operation and Development, the World Bank, the International Monetary Fund, and the United Nations Development Programme.
 During the compilation process, international analysts at both SSA and the ISSA examined the material for factual errors, ambiguous statements, and contradictions in material from different sources.

-Countries in Asia and the Pacific that Responded to the Social Security Programs Throughout the World Survey
+Countries in the Americas that Responded to the Social Security Programs Throughout the World Survey

 Types of Programs